In 2020 eRx Script Exchange will be transmitting ePrescriptions…

 How will an ePrescription be transmitted?

 If the patient elects to have an electronic prescription they will receive a token via SMS, email or paper printout for each item prescribed.
 Once in possession of their token(s), the patient can then either provide this directly to a pharmacy of their choice or use a medication management app for this purpose.
 The token provides a link to a unique code used by the dispensing pharmacy to access the legal document for dispensing.
 In a similar way to the prescribing of an original ePrescription, following the dispensing at a pharmacy a new token will be issued for any repeats.

 The Active Script List (MySL)

-The ASL enables patients to authorise pharmacies, doctors and third-party intermediaries of their choice access to their personal list of active scripts ready for dispensing.
+MySL enables patients to authorise pharmacies, doctors and third-party intermediaries of their choice access to their personal list of active scripts ready for dispensing.
 This patient-controlled access can be ongoing or for a short period of time.
 Once granted access to this list, a pharmacy may dispense the items requested by the patient.
 Similarly, doctors and third-party intermediaries, with patient consent, can view the active list of scripts.